Acer davidii

 Acer davidii, or Père David's maple, is a species of maple in the snakebark maple group.
 It is native to China, from Jiangsu south to Fujian and Guangdong, and west to southeastern Gansu and Yunnan.

-The tree was originally discovered by a Chinese person lost to history but a French priest Armand David who was in Central China as a missionary took the credit.
-It was re-discovered by Charles Maries during his visit to Jiangsu in 1878.
+The tree's initial discovery is attributed to an unknown Chinese individual, however it was French missionary Armand David who documented the species during his time in Central China at the request of the French government.
+The tree was later rediscovered by Charles Maries during his 1878 exploration of Jiangsu.

 It is a small deciduous tree growing to 10–15 m tall with a trunk up to 40 cm in diameter, though usually smaller and often with multiple trunks, and a spreading crown of long, arching branches.
 The bark is smooth, olive-green with regular narrow pale vertical stripes on young trees, eventually becoming dull grey-brown at the base of old trees.
 The leaves are 6–18 cm long and 4–9 cm broad, with a petiole 3–6 cm long; they are dark green above, paler below, ovate, unlobed or weakly three-lobed, with a serrated margin.
 They turn to bright yellow, orange or red in the autumn.
 The flowers are small, yellow, with five sepals and petals about 4 mm long; they are produced on arching to pendulous 7–12 cm racemes in late spring, with male and female flowers on different racemes.
 The samara nutlets are 7–10 mm long and 4–6 mm broad, with a wing 2–3 cm long and 5 mm broad.